Independent of OEM and O&M

 PowerVeritas has no commercial interest in the outcome of the analysis, only in its accuracy.
 Findings are usable in contract, warranty and lender conversations.

-SCADA analytics, technical due diligence, and engineering judgement for wind farm owners, operators and investors.
-Independent of OEMs and O&M contractors.
+Independent SCADA analytics, technical due diligence and engineering judgement for owners, operators and investors.
+Free of any OEM or O&M agenda.

 Every recommendation is anchored to data the client can interrogate.
 Numbers can be challenged and traced back to the underlying SCADA by the client, their lender, board or O&M contractor.
 Diagnostic plots and output data are provided alongside the conclusion, not separately.